temporalio/documentation/docs/server/multi-cluster.md

 </details>

-Since Temporal is AP, during failover (change of active Temporal of a namespace), there exist case that more than one Cluster can modify a workflow, causing divergence of workflow history.
+Since Temporal is AP, during failover (change of active Temporal of a namespace), there exist cases where more than one Cluster can modify a workflow, causing divergence of workflow history.
 Below shows how version history will look like under such conditions.

 <details>
 <summary>Version history example (with data conflict)